 An objection to a valuation does not remove the need to pay the rates that have been levied.
 Failure to pay rates on time may result in interest being charged.

-Before obtaining an objection form, we encourage you to contact us to understand the process in which the valuation was made.
+Alternatively, contact Council (the valuers) to understand the process in which the valuation was made.